-These improvements in shipboard fire safety can be primarily attributed to the leadership and teamwork of the following:and DFPA's Conferences and Training that resulted in all of the following collaborating and working together.
+These improvements in shipboard fire safety can be primarily attributed to the leadership and teamwork of the people below and DFPA's management, conferences and training that resulted in the following collaborating and working together.

 - Assistant Secretary of the Navy For Safety and Survivability (ASN S&S), the late Joe Tausig and his team/assistants: Dick Healing, Fred Crowson and Annie White

-- The late Captain Bob Barr, US Navy (retired)who, while on the staff of the Chief of Naval Operations, originated the PFP Program
+- The late Captain Bob Barr, US Navy (retired) who, while on the staff of the Chief of Naval Operations, originated the PFP Program which DFPA helped to implement

-- Congressman Curt Weldon, Founder and First Chairman of the Congressional Fire Services Caucus and Congressional Fire Services Institute (CFSI)
+- Congressman Curt Weldon, Founder and First Chair of the Congressional Fire Services Caucus and Congressional Fire Services Institute (CFSI)